Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 25 Clemson Tigers (2-2, 0-0 ACC) will put their fifth-ranked scoring defense to the test against the Boston College Eagles (4-0, 0-0 ACC) and the No. 15 scoring offense in the country, on Saturday, October 2, 2021.
-The Tigers are heavily favored by 15.5 points in the game.
-The total has been set at 46.5 points for this game.
+A pair of the nation's stingiest defenses square off when the No. 25 Clemson Tigers (2-2, 0-0 ACC) take college football's fifth-ranked scoring defense into a matchup with the Boston College Eagles (4-0, 0-0 ACC), who have the No. 23 scoring defense, on Saturday, October 2, 2021.
+The Tigers are double-digit, 15.5-point favorites.
+The game has a point total set at 46.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.